jacklaaa89/ExpressionParser/README.md

 #### Vectors

 Vectors are defined using braces where the values are delimited using a comma.
+Values can be defined from either expressions, variables, functions and real numbers. ('e' can used for exponential notation i.e 45e2 == 4500)

 eg. `[1,2,3,(2 + 2)]` would obviously be evaluated as a Vector with the values 1,2,3,4.